albar965/littlenavmap-manual/src/en/ROUTEEXPORTALL.rst

 Pressing ``Cancel`` in this dialog stops the export.
 No files will be exported.

-Depending on the setting in the ``Export Options`` button *Little Navmap* will also show a file dialog for each exported file.
+Depending on the setting in the :ref:`multiexport-export-options` button *Little Navmap* will also show a file dialog for each exported file.

 You can enable saving of waypoints by checking the menu items :ref:`export-flight-plan-approach-waypoints`,